GuidoBartoli/sherloq/README.md

 ## [2/4] Virtual environment

 For more information about Python Virtual Environments, you can read [here](https://realpython.com/python-virtual-environments-a-primer/) or [here](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).
+Choose one of the following method to create a new virtual environment with Python 3.11 for Sherloq.

 ### [Built-in Virtual Environment](https://docs.python.org/3/library/venv.html)
 Change current directory to Sherloq root, then initialize virtual environment folder: